Code Reuse Patterns in Pyvider¶

 Experimental Feature

-This feature is experimental and may change significantly in future releases.
+This feature is experimental and may change significantly in later releases; availability may change or be removed.
 Use in production at your own risk.

 Feedback welcome!
 Report issues

-Capabilities are a planned composition mechanism that would allow you to create reusable, modular components extending provider functionality.
+Capabilities are a composition mechanism for reusable, modular components that extend provider functionality.
 Think of them as mixins or plugins.

 Status: Partial implementation